TejaChalumuri/Assignment5_Teja_Scalable/README.md

 |173.48550002607305|173.75|
 |172.61981999233387|173.44|
 +------------------+------+
-only showing top 20 rows
+only showing the top 20 rows

 ## import RegressionEvaluation from pyspark